Black Cap 2nd test tweaks

 No contingency for Auckland rail…again

-March 5, 2009 by squaredrive
+March 5, 2009

 Yet again, transport policy setter ARC, transport policy implementer ARTA and rail operator Veolia are caught with their trousers round their ankles!
 When will they start to put in place adequate contingency plans for a variety of potential system’s failures?
 Hell, or any contingency plan beyond ‘dither for 2 hours, then get all passengers a taxi chit or hope they go away’.